pragdave/jeeves/background.md

 state: [ logger: %MyLogger{} ]
 ~~~

-Inside the module's public functions, the state will be made available
+<span id="why-magic-state">Inside</span> the module's public functions, the state
-via the variable `logger`.[^fn-magic] The initial value of the state will be the
+will be made available via the variable `logger`.
+The initial value of
-struct defined in this same module.
+the state will be the struct defined in this same module.

-[^fn-magic]: Yes, this is magic, and it's probably frowned on by José.
-However, doing
+Yes, this is magic, and it's probably frowned on by José.
+However,
-    this makes the API into the module consistent (but that's a
+doing this makes the module's API consistent.
+You call an API function
-    discussion that doesn't fit in a footnote).
-It's really no
+using the signature in the module definition.
+It's really no different
-    different to the implicit `this` variable in OO code.
+to the implicit `this` variable in OO code.

 ## Defining an Anonymous Service